 Chief Executive Officer

 The Sage Group plc

 Ethical practice is managed as part of the existing system of governance within the Sage Group.
-Each operating company is responsible for managing ethical practice within their businesses on a day to day basis.
-All Chief Executives carry the responsibility for ensuring annually that our code has been distributed, read, understood and fully complied with throughout their business areas.
+Each operating company is responsible for managing ethical practice within its business on a day-to-day basis.
+All chief executives carry the responsibility for ensuring annually that our code has been distributed, read, understood, and fully complied with throughout their business areas.

 The very best in service and products delivered ethically will guarantee our future.